Skip Roderick

-Arthur D. "Skip" Roderick is an American retired soccer player who played professionally in the North American Soccer League, Major Indoor Soccer League and the American Soccer League.
-He is the head coach of the NCAA Division III Elizabethtown College men's soccer team.
+Arthur D. "Skip" Roderick was an American retired soccer player who played professionally in the North American Soccer League, Major Indoor Soccer League and the American Soccer League.
+He was the head coach of the NCAA Division III Elizabethtown College men's soccer team.

 Playing career

 As a youth, Roderick had played for the Delco youth club.
 He attended Elizabethtown College, graduating in 1974.
 In 1974, he played a single season with the Philadelphia Atoms of the North American Soccer League.
 The Atoms released him during the off-season and although he received an offer from the Portland Timbers, he signed with the Pittsburgh Miners of the American Soccer League instead.
 In 1976, he moved to the New Jersey Americans for a single season.